-Washington state has a diverse landscape that includes mountains, seacoast, and lush northern rainforests.
-Along with the beauty of this landscape comes a number of different causes of allergies in Washington state, such as pollen from trees, grasses, and weeds, and mold and dust mites.
-People who are allergic can suffer from symptoms like sneezing, congestion, and itchy eyes, making daily life miserable during allergy season.
+Washington state has a diverse landscape that includes mountains, coast, and lush northern rainforests.
+Along with the beauty of this landscape comes a number of different causes of allergies in Washington state.
+These include pollen from trees, grasses, and weeds, as well as mold and dust mites.
+People who are allergic can suffer from symptoms like sneezing, congestion, and itchy eyes.
+This can make daily life miserable during allergy season.

-In this article, we’ll look at the main causes of allergies in Washington state and what time of year they are worst, what is involved in allergy testing, over-the-counter treatments for allergy symptoms, and how to recognize and treat allergies in your pets.
+In this article, we’ll cover the main causes of allergies in Washington and what time of year they are bad.
+We’ll look at allergy testing, over-the-counter treatments, and how to recognize and treat allergies in your pets.
 Whether you live in Washington or are planning to visit, we’ve got you and your fur babies covered.

 What are Allergies?

-Allergies result from the immune system overreacting to allergens like pollen, pet dander, foods, and many others and releasing chemicals such as histamine to fight them off.
+Allergies result from the immune system overreacting to allergens like pollen, pet dander, and foods.
+The body releases chemicals such as histamine to fight them off.
 This creates symptoms like rashes, sneezing, itching, congestion, and throat constriction.
-If not treated, allergies can cause problems like sinusitis, which creates sinus pressure, headaches, and facial pain; fluid buildup in the ears leading to ear infections; sleep disturbance; and skin rashes.
+If not treated, allergies can cause problems like sinusitis, which creates sinus pressure, headaches, and facial pain.
+It can also cause fluid buildup in the ears leading to ear infections, along with sleep problems and skin rashes.
 In the most severe cases, allergies can cause anaphylaxis.
 This is a life-threatening condition that causes problems breathing and a drop in blood pressure, which can be deadly.

 Over time, allergies can get better or worse on their own.
 Children, for example, sometimes outgrow allergies as they are exposed to them over time.
-Other times, a person may develop a new allergy, or an existing allergy can get worse, especially at times when allergens are especially strong.
+Other times, a person may develop a new allergy.
+Additionally, an existing allergy can get worse, especially at times when allergens are especially strong.

 Protecting oneself from allergies involves avoiding allergens and treating the symptoms with medicines like antihistamines.
-Allergy testing can reveal what specifically you’re allergic to so that you can avoid it more intentionally.
-An allergist can also suggest alternatives for treating allergies, including methods that involve gradual limited exposure to allergens to help your body develop resistance to them.
+Allergy testing can reveal what specifically you’re allergic to so that you can avoid it.
+An allergist can also suggest alternatives for treating allergies.
+These may include methods that involve gradual limited exposure to allergens to help your body develop resistance to them.

 When is the Worst Time for Allergies in Washington State?

-Here are some of the main allergies in Washington state you may have to combat, along with the time of year they are most problematic:
+Here are some of the main allergies in Washington state you may have to combat:

 - Tree pollen is most prevalent in the spring, with peak season usually occurring in April and May.
 Common allergens include alder, birch, cedar, and juniper.